openipcamera/openipc-firmware/README.md

 2. Copy the contents of firmware_mod/v2/ to the root of your sdcard.

-3. Set up Wifi in the SD card config folder wpa_supplicant.conf
+3. Set up Wifi in the SD card config folder.
+Rename wpa_supplicant.conf.dist to wpa_supplicant.conf, then update the ssid and psk values.

 4. Power off your camera, insert the SD card